 In order to prevent adding a bad egg to your ingredients, crack eggs into a separate bowl first.
 This page is about the benefits of cracking eggs into a separate bowl.

-I was making scrambled eggs one morning.
 As I put the empty eggshells aside, I noticed that each one dribbled egg white.
-Curious, I ran my finger around the inside of one of the shells.
 To my surprise, there was a lot of egg white still left in the shell.
-About a teaspoon, in fact.

 This is a guide about making fried eggs.
 Fried eggs are an easy, quick part of any mealtime fare.

 When making noodles or anything that needs eggs, let them sit on the counter until they are at room temperature.
 This makes everything blend and roll out better.

 After cracking an egg, always run your finger in the shell.
 You'll be surprised how much egg is left in the shell.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.